Cale-Torino/IOT_Projects/11. DIY_ESP8266_12F_programmer/README.md

 Creating a PCB to program the ESP8266 12F boards with an 3.3v FTDI board.

-the pullup and pulldown resistor values are not too important however a high resistor like 100K will pull less curent and is good for battery aplications.
+The pullup and pulldown resistor values are not too important however a high resistor like 100K will pull less curent and is good for battery aplications.
 Also don't use a very high resistor value on IO15 pulldown because then your ESP will not boot up.

 On this PCB I used 3x 4.7k and 2x 470 Ohm resistors and they work fine for this example.